sourcecred/docs/intro_calculating_cred_grain.md

 #### Weights:

 Both nodes and edges have weights, and an edge object in the SourceCred implementation can have forward and backwards weight.
 We’ll get into what these weights mean shortly, but for now, it’s worth noting that these weights can easily be set by address prefix.
 Setting by prefix is implemented as a multiplicative update; for example, setting issue comments to be worth twice an issue emoji reaction creates a 2:1 ratio that is preserved by decreasing GitHub’s edge weights by 2 relative to those of Discourse.
-Additionally, nodes can have self edges, which is relevant when a piece of content is edited, or an contribution references itself.
+Additionally, an edge can start and end on the same node, which could be relevant when a piece of content is edited, or an contribution references itself.

 ![](https://docs.google.com/drawings/u/1/d/sIDpfiaPlACrxNScrfsISkQ/image?w=186&h=230&rev=47&ac=1&parent=1kRxnuKAogf_cE0y6u2QYcjQimE0-jrBZ-LxcXKOUITw)